ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ## Getting a message buffer back from a TEEP Agent {#send-msg}

-When a message buffer (and TAM URI) is passed to a TEEP Broker from a TEEP Agent, the TEEP Broker MUST do the following, using the TEEP Broker's session state associated with its API call to the TEEP Agent.
+When a message buffer (and TAM URI) is passed to a OTrP/HTTP Client from a TEEP Agent, the OTrP/HTTP Client MUST do the following, using the OTrP/HTTP Client's session state associated with its API call to the TEEP Agent.

-The TEEP Broker sends an HTTP POST request to the TAM URI with Accept and Content-Type headers with the OTrP media type in use, and a body containing the OTrP message buffer provided by the TEEP Agent.
+The OTrP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type headers with the OTrP media type in use, and a body containing the OTrP message buffer provided by the TEEP Agent.
-The HTTP request is then associated with the TEEP Broker's session state.
+The HTTP request is then associated with the OTrP/HTTP Client's session state.

 ## Receiving an HTTP response {#http-response}

-When an HTTP response is received in response to a request associated with a given session state, the TEEP Broker MUST do the following.
+When an HTTP response is received in response to a request associated with a given session state, the OTrP/HTTP Client MUST do the following.

-If the HTTP response body is empty, the TEEP Broker's task is complete, and it can delete its session state, and its task is done.
+If the HTTP response body is empty, the OTrP/HTTP Client's task is complete, and it can delete its session state, and its task is done.

-If instead the HTTP response body is not empty, the TEEP Broker calls a "ProcessOTrPMessage" API (Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}) to pass the response body to the TEEP Agent associated with the session.
+If instead the HTTP response body is not empty, the OTrP/HTTP Client calls a "ProcessOTrPMessage" API (Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}) to pass the response body to the TEEP Agent associated with the session.
 The TEEP Agent will then pass no data back, or pass back a message buffer.

-If no data is passed back, the TEEP Broker's task is complete, and it can delete its session state, and inform its client (e.g., the application installer) of success.
+If no data is passed back, the OTrP/HTTP Client's task is complete, and it can delete its session state, and inform its client (e.g., the application installer) of success.

-If instead the TEEP Agent passes back a message buffer, the TEEP Broker handles the message buffer as specified in {{send-msg}}.
+If instead the TEEP Agent passes back a message buffer, the OTrP/HTTP Client handles the message buffer as specified in {{send-msg}}.

 ## Handling checks for policy changes